alxliv/ai_bullet/README.md

 - Start asking questions about your project

-### Knowledge Modes

-The application supports two distinct modes for generating responses:

-#### RAG-Only Mode (default, use_full_knowledge=false)
-- Responses generated **only** from retrieved documentation and code context
-- System prompt restricts LLM to use only provided CONTEXT
-- Best for ensuring factual accuracy from indexed materials
-- LLM will say "I don't know" if information is not in the context

-#### Full Knowledge Mode (use_full_knowledge=true)
+### Knowledge Mode

-- LLM can use its full training knowledge in addition to retrieved context
-- Useful for general questions or when RAG context is insufficient
-- May provide broader answers but with potential for hallucination
-- Context still provided for grounding, but not strictly required
+This application operates in **RAG-only** mode: the LLM is restricted to using only the retrieved documentation and code context when generating answers.
+Full-knowledge mode has been removed to avoid ungrounded responses; if information is not present in the context, the LLM should indicate it is not known.

 ### OS-Agnostic Path System